srinman/aksdiskreplication/README.md

 # AKS Managed Disk Cross-region Replication with CSI driver

-With a new feature recently added to AKS Disk CSI driver, it's possible to create a snapshot of a managed disk in one region and replice it to a different region.
+With a new feature recently added to AKS Disk CSI driver, it's possible to create a snapshot of a managed disk in one region and replicate it to a different region.
 Review references section links for more details.

 ## Pre-requisites
 - VolumeSnapshotClass with remote region and resource group